josdejong/blog/source/projects/index.md

 ## tttimestamps

 tttimestamps converts timestamps, ISO strings, dates, and more.
-You can enter any date-like input in the main text field above and press enter.
+You can enter any date-like input in the main text field.
 Entered inputs appear in an editable table displaying various time formats side by side.
 The table columns and timezones are configurable.

 Website: https://tttimestamps.com